rnestler/rnestler.github.io-source/content/articles/2015/2015-07-03-setting-up-airline-vim.rst

 Installing vundle
 -----------------

-First one needs to get the vundle plugin via git:
+First one needs to get the vundle plug-in via git:

 .. sourcecode:: bash